berttejeda/bert.ecli/README.md

 ## Installing Plugins

 Invoke the `plugins.install` built-in subcommand to install a given plugin repo.
-The syntax is `ecli plugins.install -S -r <gitrepo>`.
+The syntax is `ecli plugins.install -r <gitrepo>`.

 You can install my plugin repo to start:

-`ecli plugins.install -S -r https://github.com/berttejeda/bert.ecli.plugins.git -a ecli.plugins`
+`ecli plugins.install -r https://github.com/berttejeda/bert.ecli.plugins.git -a ecli.plugins`

 Once you've installed a plugin repo, run `ecli` to get the list of newly available subcommands